oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 		* `name` - Name of the day of the week.
 	* `scheduled_start_time` - auto start time. value must be of ISO-8601 format "HH:mm"
 	* `scheduled_stop_time` - auto stop time. value must be of ISO-8601 format "HH:mm"
-* `security_attributes` - Security Attributes for this resource.
-Each key is predefined and scoped to a namespace.
-For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
-Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "audit"}}}`
 * `service_console_url` - The URL of the Service Console for the Autonomous Database.
 * `source_id` - (Required when source=CLONE_TO_REFRESHABLE | CROSS_REGION_DATAGUARD | DATABASE | CROSS_REGION_DISASTER_RECOVERY) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the source Autonomous Database that will be used to create a new standby database for the Data Guard association.
 * `standby_db` - **Deprecated** Autonomous Data Guard standby database details.